Blow up Analysis for Anomalous Granular Gases: Introduction

 \subsection{Plan of the Paper}

 The article is organized as follows.
 We prove Theorem \ref{thmCrit} in Section \ref{secUnifProofCrit}.
 We give a nonlinear rescaling that allows us to treat the three different cooling process at once in Subsection \ref{subNLScal}.
-We then use the expression of this rescaling to give a relation between energy in classical and self-similar variables.
-Subsequently, we show in Subsection \ref{subLemma} results concerning the asymptotic behaviour of solutions to the granular equation with and without drift term, that is an estimate of the third order moment of solutions to the latter one (proven thanks to the classical Haff's Law) and that the time derivative of the energy of solutions to the former tends to 0.
-We finally use this result in Subsection \ref{subUnifProofCool} to prove cooling process.
+We then use the expression of this rescaling to state a relation between energy in classical and self-similar variables.
+Subsequently, we show in Subsection \ref{subLemma} results concerning the asymptotic behaviour of solutions to the granular gases equation with drift term, namely that their energy and time derivative are uniformly bounded in time.
+We finally use this result in Subsection \ref{subUnifProofCool} to establish the rigorous cooling process.

-We then apply in Section \ref{secSelfSimUniqu} this precise asymptotic behaviour together with a Theorem of uniqueness of self-similar profiles already proven in \cite{mischler:20091} of S. Mischler and C. Mouhot to show Theorem \ref{thmAttract} about rate of convergence toward self-similar solutions.
+We then apply in Section \ref{secSelfSimUniqu} this precise asymptotic behaviour together with a Theorem of uniqueness of self-similar profiles already proven in \cite{mischler:20091} of S. Mischler and C. Mouhot to show the Theorem \ref{thmAttract} about rate of convergence toward self-similar solutions.